The Divine Knockout (DKO) is the most soulless attempt at cashing in on a new market that I have encountered in a long time.

 The following peripherals are officially supported:

-The Divine Knockout (DKO) is rated PEGI 7+ and contains the following:
+The Divine Knockout (DKO) is rated PEGI 7+ and contains:

 I am a huge fan of several other titles published that were initially by Hi-Rez; however, right now, there is nothing about Divine Knockout (DKO) that makes me feel I can recommend buying it, especially with its original development team (Red Beard Games) being absorbed by Titanforge, and development being suspended earlier in the year.